 Hell, we’re pretty enthusiastic about it here at RankPay.
 That’s probably no surprise.
 But to be fair, sometimes people can get a bit carried away.

-You might hear that you simply can’t have a successful business in 2018 without a great website and a smart SEO strategy.
+You might hear that you simply can’t have a successful business without a great website and a smart SEO strategy.
 Or how if you “follow these 5 steps” you’ll triple your web traffic in a month.